A-03265

 Plain Language

-In sensitive domains — areas where activities can cause material harms to human rights, autonomy, dignity, or civil liberties — data and inferences about individuals may only be used for necessary functions.
-This data must be safeguarded by ethical review processes and subject to use prohibitions.
-The sensitive data definition is extremely broad, capturing genomic data, biometric data, behavioral data, geolocation data, criminal justice data, relationship history, and all data generated by minors.
-The combination of the broad sensitive data definition and the 'necessary functions only' restriction creates a strict purpose limitation regime for AI systems operating in these domains.
+In sensitive domains — broadly defined as areas where activities can cause material harms to human rights, autonomy, dignity, or civil liberties — individual data and related inferences may only be used for necessary functions.
+These uses must be safeguarded by ethical review and subject to use prohibitions.
+The definition of 'sensitive data' is extremely broad, encompassing data generated by minors, biometric data, genomic data, behavioral data, geolocation data, criminal justice data, and data with reasonable potential to cause harm.
+This effectively imposes a strict-necessity standard for data use in sensitive contexts.

 Statutory Text